JaumeFigueras/osm-catalunya-transport-public/README.md

 DELIMITER ','
 CSV;
 ```
-*Step 2:* Check the CSV file and modify it
+*Step 2:* Check the CSV file and modify it with an editor (LibreOffice, Excel, gedit...)

 *Step 3:* Run the update query